ILLGrenoble/webx-demo-deploy/README.md

 ## Deploy the demo for multi-user access

-If you have the full WebX server stack running (WebX Router, Session Manager and Engine) you can deploy the demo for multi-user access.
+If you have the full WebX server stack running (WebX Router and Engine) you can deploy the demo for multi-user access.
 The WebX server needs to be entered using the web interface and user's are requested to authenticate to create a WebX session on the server.

 To deploy the demo in this mode use the following command: